 Here are a few notes about information and images which would help to improve the account above.
 If you can help with any of these or with other additions or corrections, please use the contact form in the sidebar to get in touch.

 - The original Park Hall probably disappeared too early to be recorded in drawings or even on an estate map, but if anyone comes across a representation of the house it would be of great interest.

 - As usual with families which were prominent in the 16th and early 17th century, there are many missing details, and probably some inaccuracies, in the genealogical details given for the early generations.
 If anyone has additional information from wills or other records which would help to fill out the picture, please get in touch.

 - Although I have not managed to trace any collection of family portraits, it seems likely that there are representations of at least the martyred Edward Arden (1533-83); can anyone locate one for me?

 Revision and Acknowledgements

-This post was first published 6th June 2015 and updated 28 April and 11 September 2016.
+This post was first published 6th June 2015 and updated 28 April and 11 September 2016 and 15 July 2018.
 I am grateful to Nina Green for drawing the will of John Arden (d.
 1526) to my attention.